cdl-geneseo/douglass-day/how-to-transcribe.md

 ## Account registration

 You can transcribe *without registering an account on the By the People website*.
 But creating an account will enable you to track your transcriptions and participate as a reviewer as well as a transcriber.
-We recommend it!
+From your profile page, you can download a letter from the Library of Congress documenting all your contributions to the project.
+We enthusiastically recommend registering!

 ## Overview